 www.auslan.net.au The Auslan Company: Develop fun and informative Auslan classes at various levels for your work and interest.

-http://youngpeople.ndcsbuzz.org.uk/ Check out the UK National Deaf Children’s Society’s great resources like their Look, Smile, Chat campaign.
-This aims to improve understanding of deafness among teenagers.
+https://www.buzz.org.uk/looksmilechat/ UK National Deaf Children’s Society’s Look, Smile, Chat campaign.
+Great resource for understanding of deafness among teenagers.

 www.raisingchildren.net.au Raising Children: Comprehensive, practical, expert child health and parenting information and activities covering children aged 0-15 years.

-www.bilby.net Bilby Publishing: Develop and distribute Sign Language and Early Childhood Educational Resources.
+http://www.bilby.net Bilby Publishing: Develops and distributes Sign Language and Early Childhood Educational Resources.

 www.australianbabyhands.com Australian Baby Hands: Provides fun and easy to use products on how to introduce baby sign language into your home.